Solving problems with ML

 • What are the deliverables?

-Does the solution consist of a piece of software that is deployed somewhere to continuously make predictions for new data points, or are you more interested in the insights gained from an one-off analysis?
+Does the solution consist of a piece of software that is deployed somewhere to continuously make predictions for new data points, or are you more interested in the insights gained from an one-off analysis of historical data?

 • Is there a simpler solution, i.e., without using ML?